Thursday, October 31, 2024

 Happy Halloween: Changes within a season and Reflections on mid to late autumn

 This scene above is part of my regular commute to work.
-The view of the little white church nestled in fall foliage across Crystal Lake opens up after a long drive crossing through kaleidoscopic tree tunnels this time of the year.
+The view of the little white church nestled in fall foliage across Crystal Lake opens up after a long drive through kaleidoscopic tree tunnels this time of the year.
 Even though it is past peak it is still stunning!

 On a different vibe, I also pass this less serene, but seasonally appropriate vista on my commute.